anthro-data-science/intro-data-viz-ggplot/readme.md

 - Run `install.packages("tidyverse")` in the console

 ### 3. Inspecting data (LW)
-- Load data and take a look, intro to dataframe
+- Load and take a look at the data
+- Intro to the dataframe
 - Get basic summary of data

 ### 4. Data manipulation (LW)
 - Select specific columns to simply data
 - Select specific data points
-- Create new variables
+- Create a new variable

 ### 5. Data visualization with ggplot2- Histogram and Scatter plots (LW)
-- Histogram for one variable
+- Histogram and fill colors
 - Scatter plots for multiple variables

 ### 6. Data visualization with ggplot2- Boxplots and Faceting (GP)